HTTPS: How to Increase Search Engines’ and People’s Trust

 Let’s sum up our recommendations:

-- If you use Ecwid Starter Site, you’re fine: the entire website is on HTTPS.
+- If you use Ecwid Instant Site, you’re fine: the entire website is on HTTPS.

 - For Wix and Weebly websites, enable your SSL certificate in settings.